 Types of buildings requiring such a system

-E4.9 sets out the types of buildings requiring the installation of a sound system and intercom system.
+E4.9 sets out the types of buildings requiring the installation of an emergency warning and intercom system.

 AS 1670.4

-Building proposals using the Deemed-to-Satisfy Provisions to achieve the Performance Requirements must comply with AS 1670.4, where applicable.
+Building proposals using the Deemed-to-Satisfy Provisions to achieve the Performance Requirements must comply with

+AS 1670.4, where applicable.
-Building with an effective height of more than 25 metres-E4.9(a)

-In a building with an effective height of more than 25 metres, if a fire starts on one floor, there is a considerable risk that occupants of the other floors might not be aware it has started.
-Coordination of the evacuation process is important.
+Building with an effective height of more than 25 metres-E4.9(a) In a building with an effective height of more than 25 metres, if a fire starts on one floor, there is a considerable risk that occupants of the other floors might not be aware it has started.
+Co-ordination of the evacuation process is important.
 This reduces confusion and congestion in the stairways and accordingly the time taken for the evacuation.

-The people most at risk

-In a building fire, the highest degree of risk is attached to such people as the very young, people with certain types of disability (such as a mobility disability), the elderly, and those asleep.
+The people most at risk In a building fire, the highest degree of risk is attached to such people as the very young, people with certain types of disability (such as a mobility disability), the elderly, and those asleep.
 The BCA cannot address all possible permutations of people who are likely to be in any particular building.
 Nonetheless, it does attempt to address the risks that are most likely to be attached to the people most likely to be in particular types of building.

-Installation for larger buildings

-In most cases, the need to install a sound system and intercom system only applies to larger buildings.
+Installation for larger buildings In most cases, the need to install an emergency warning and intercom system only applies to larger buildings.
 The reason for this requirement is the heightened risk that occupants may not be aware of a fire in another part of the building.

-Residential aged care and Class 9a buildings

-In Class 3 residential aged care buildings and in Class 9a buildings, many of the occupants or patients are unable to evacuate without assistance.
+Residential care and Class 9a buildings In Class 3 residential care buildings and in Class 9a buildings, many of the occupants or patients are unable to evacuate without assistance.
 There is also an enhanced risk in many of these buildings that residents or patients will be traumatised by loud or insistent alarms.
-To minimise this risk, the sound system and intercom system:

-- · must be arranged to warn occupants, including staff, residents and patients; and - may be adjusted to take account of any special issues regarding residents or patients.
+To minimise this risk, the sound system and intercom system: - must be arranged to warn occupants, including staff, residents and patients; and - may be adjusted to take account of any special issues regarding residents or patients.
+Specification E4.8 Photoluminescent exit signs Deemed-to-Satisfy Provisions 1 Scope Intent To clarify that Specification E4.8 provides the design and installation details for photoluminescent exit signs.

-It should be noted that E4.9 does not apply to aged care buildings.
-The reference to aged persons in E4.9(b)(ii) is not a reference to an aged care building as defined in the BCA.
-The reference is intended to apply to a Class 3 building used to accommodate the listed people, but not an aged care building.
-During an evacuation staff would be assisting the occupants to evacuate and would not be expected to perform the function of fire wardens.

-SPECIFICATION E4.8 Photoluminescent Exit Signs

-To clarify that Specification E4.8 provides the design and installation details for photoluminescent exit signs.

 What is Photoluminescence?

 Photoluminescence is the ability of a material to absorb light and UV rays, and re-emit visible light for a period after the source light has been removed.
 Another term used instead of photoluminescence is 'long afterglow phosphorescence', because the only difference between a phosphor, as used on the surface of many electrical lamps and a photoluminescent material, is the time delay between receiving incident radiation and the emission of the useful light.
 For ordinary phosphors the time delay is normally measured in fractions of a second, whereas with photoluminescent materials the delay ranges from fractions of a second through to hours and even days.
 It is this feature which makes the material glow for a longer time after normal lighting is removed.
-The brightness and the time of the useful glow depend on:

-- the properties of the photoluminescent material itself; - the type of light that is being used to 'charge' the photoluminescent material; - the brightness of that charging light; and - the charging time.
+The brightness and the time of the useful glow depend on: - the properties of the photoluminescent material itself; - the type of light that is being used to 'charge' the photoluminescent material; - · the brightness of that charging light; and - the charging time.